Serving Springfield | Arlington | Alexandria | Fairfax

 We'll call you!
 Leave your information below.

-Copperhead snakes in Richmond and Northern Virginia
+Copperhead snakes in Northern Virginia

-The main snake that residents need to worry about is the copperhead snake, which is especially venomous and can be extremely dangerous if found on or near your property.
+The main type of poisonous snake that residents need to worry about is the copperhead snake, which is especially venomous and can be extremely dangerous if found on or near your property.
 These snakes have triangular-shaped heads, vertical eyes, and are typically a light brown color, making them stand out from other common snakes in the area that are darker colors.
 Although they can be found year-round, they are most active between the spring and fall seasons, and prefer sunny areas on trails or even right in your backyard.
 If you see this type of snake, it’s essential to call a professional who can safely remove it from the premises.

 Professional snake control services